volunteersvn80/revanced-nonroot/README.md

 # Note

-🚫 I don't allow someone with a github named Fioren to download and use my new code.
+🚫 I don't allow someone with a github name's Fioren to download and use my new code.
 He/she was used my code but said: "I was created" and "my code"

 <div align="center">